 Capital is currently deployed in investment opportunities that we believe meet or exceed our risk-reward standards.
-Consistent with the investment criteria outlined for the Partnership, as of June 30, 2012, the Investment Partnership has invested in the following categories of investments: (1) private equity co-investments alongside Apollo Investment Fund VI and Apollo Investment Fund VII; (2) investment in Apollo Strategic Value Fund; (3) investments in Other Apollo Capital Markets Funds, which includes Apollo Investment Europe, Apollo European Principal Finance
+Consistent with the amended investment criteria outlined for the Partnership, as of December 31, 2012, the Investment Partnership had a concentration invested in opportunistic investments as described below.